cs448m/cs448m.github.io/assignments/tbot/README.md

 <div class="col-txt">
 	<ol>
 		<li>Slide switch on power supply to 115 VAC position (photo 2). </li>
+        <li>Cut off the female end of the power cord.
+        The male (the one that plugs into the wall outlet should still be attached to the cord).</li>
+        <li>Cut the outer sleeve on the power cord.
+You should remove
+        approximately 1.5 in of the sleeve.
+After you do this, three wires should be exposed.</li>
+        <li>Strip the three wires so that approximately 1/4" of copper
+        wire is exposed.</li?
 		<li>Attach line, neutral and ground to power supply terminals.
+        Now is a good time to memorize the color scheme for electrical wiring.
+Ground is green, neutral is white, and live is white.
         Take care to attach the right lines to the right terminals (photo 3).<br/><br/>
 		<b>WARNING: Be Careful!
 These are live wires.</b></li>
 	</ol>
 </div>